Convergence Rate for a Radau hp Collocation Method Applied to Constrained Optimal Control: Numerical illustrations

 \subsection{Example 2}

 Next we consider the problem \cite{Hager84b} given by

 The exact solution to this problem is

 The solution of this problem is smooth on the three intervals $[0, 0.25]$, $[0.25, 0.75]$, and $[0.75, 1.0]$, however, at the contact points where one of the constraints changes from active to inactive, there is a discontinuity in the derivative of the optimal control and a discontinuity in the second derivative of the optimal state.
-The goal with this test problem is to determine whether exponential convergence occurs for the $hp$-scheme with a careful choice of the mesh.
+The goal with this test problem is to determine whether exponential convergence occurs for the $hp$-scheme with a careful choice of the mesh, and whether a state constrained problem, which is not covered by the error analysis in this paper, possesses similar errors bounds to those for control constrained problems.

 First, we solve the problem using $K = 1$, in which case convergence is achieved by increasing the degree $N$ of the polynomials.
-In Figure \ref{fig2}(a) we plot the logarithm of the error at the collocation points in the sup-norm versus the logarithm of the polynomial degree.
+In Figure~\ref{fig2}(a) we plot the logarithm of the error at the collocation points in the sup-norm versus the logarithm of the polynomial degree.
 Convergence occurs, but it is slow due to the discontinuity in the derivatives.

+The lines in Figure~\ref{fig2}(a) have slope $-2$; their vertical placement was chosen to achieve the best least squares fit to the markers (the measured error).
+Since the logarithm of the error is approximately fit by a line of slope $-2$, the error decays like $c/N^2$, which is faster than what might be expected from a bound like that given in Theorem~\ref{maintheorem} with regularity $\C{H}^{2.5-\epsilon}$ for any $\epsilon > 0$.

 Next, we divide the time interval [0,1] into three subintervals $[0, 0.25]$, $[0.25, 0.75]$, and $[0.75, 1.0]$, and use different polynomials of the same degree on each subinterval.
 By this careful choice of the mesh intervals, we obtain an exponential convergence rate in Figure \ref{fig2}(b).
 Comparing Figures~\ref{fig2}(a) and \ref{fig2}(b), we see that a huge improvement in the error is possible when we have good estimates for the contact points where the constraints change between active and inactive.
 Note that 16-digit accuracy was obtained in Figure~\ref{fig2}(b) by using MATLAB's {\sc quadprog} to solve the quadratic program associated with the $hp$-discretization of Example~2.